webdriverio/webdriverio/docs/ConfigurationFile.md

         // it is possible to configure which logTypes to exclude.
         // excludeDriverLogs: ['*'], // pass '*' to exclude all driver session logs
         excludeDriverLogs: ['bugreport', 'server'],
-    }],
+        //
+        // Parameter to ignore some or all Puppeteer default arguments
+        // ignoreDefaultArgs: ['-foreground'], // set value to true to ignore all default arguments }],
     //
     // Additional list of node arguments to use when starting child processes